-The Statewide trauma program designates hospitals and trauma hospitals.
-Hospitals are designated based on the resources it has available and by successfully meeting regulatory requirements.
-The types of Nebraska trauma designated hospitals are Comprehensive, Advanced, General and Basic.
+The statewide trauma program ensures Nebraska hospitals meet the standards to be designated as a trauma center.
+Trauma designation is based on the resources a hospital has available and by successfully meeting regulatory requirements.
+Nebraska hospitals may be designated as a Comprehensive, Advanced, General or Basic trauma center.

 The Statewide Trauma Advisory board consists of 18 members that are appointed by the Director of Public Health.
 This board advises the department on the trauma needs and on trauma regulations and statutes.